Simon-Kucher

-Simon-Kucher is a global strategy consulting firm with offices in 30+ countries with 46 offices and  a team of more than 2,000 experts.
+Simon-Kucher is a global strategy consulting firm with offices in 30+ countries with 46 offices and  a team of more than 2,000 employees.
 Founded in 1985, the firm focuses on growth strategy, marketing, pricing, and sales.

 Background

 Simon-Kucher was founded by Hermann Simon and his doctoral students, Eckhard Kucher and Karl-Heinz Sebastian, in Bonn in 1985.
 At the time, Simon was a professor at the University of Bielefeld.

 In 1996, Simon-Kucher became the first independent German consultancy to establish a subsidiary abroad when the firm opened an office in Cambridge, Massachusetts.
 This was the beginning of Simon-Kucher's international expansion with new offices opening annually, starting with Paris, Zurich, Tokyo, and Munich.
 The firm is led by a board, consisting of nine partners from different countries and offices.
 Dr. Gunnar Clausen and Joerg Kruetten are the company's Co-CEOs since 1 January 2025.
 Dr. Andreas von der Gathen and Mark Billige were Co-CEOs from 2020 to 2024.
 Dr. Georg Tacke was CEO since 2009, when Hermann Simon stepped down as board chairman, a position that he had held since 1995.